craigcabrey/thinkbook-13x-gen4-enablement/README.md

 ## Misc

 - Night light (f.lux for Gnome) was broken out of the box, selecting a color profile for the internal display resolves this issue
+- [`tuned`](https://github.com/redhat-performance/tuned) seems to have a great configuration for this laptop out of the box
+  - Light use (such as editing this file in Firefox) at 5-7 watts with the balanced profile and reasonable display brightness

 ## Noteworthy